 The Island Leadership Lab Seminar will feature small group interactions that build leadership skills and share tools that will be used by students during their law school studies, upon graduation, and across their entire careers.
 The curriculum for the Lab is based on the model created by HLF: the Omidyar Fellows program.
 Sheila Heen and Dave Viotti are guest instructors during six week course.

-This one-semester pilot program begins in October, 2021.
+This one-semester pilot program ran from October – November 2021.